Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Experimental Results

-{\bf Network architecture.} We adopt DispRes-Net and PoseNet~\cite{ranjan2019competitive} with ResNet-18 encoder~\cite{he2016deep} to train single-view depth estimation network and multi-view pose estimation network.
-We modify the first convolution layer of the original DispResNet and PoseNet to take single-channel input of thermal image.
-The depth network takes a single monocular thermal image as an input and predicts a depth map as an output.
+{\bf Network architecture.} We adopt DispResNet~\cite{ranjan2019competitive} and PoseNet~\cite{ranjan2019competitive} with the ResNet-18 encoder~\cite{he2016deep} to train single-view depth network and multi-view pose network.
+We modify the first convolution layers of the original DispResNet and PoseNet to take single-channel input of thermal images.
+The depth network takes a single monocular thermal image as input and predicts a depth map as output.
 The pose network estimates a 6D relative camera pose from consecutive thermal images.
-The proposed network and learning framework are all implemented with PyTorch library~\cite{paszke2017automatic}.
-We trained the depth and pose networks for the 150 epochs on the single RTX titan GPU with 24GB memory.
-We take about 24 hours to train the depth and pose networks.
-Through whole experiments, we set the hyperparameter $\alpha$ is $1.0$, $\beta$ is $0.5$, and $[\gamma^{T}, \gamma^{RGB}]$ is $[0.15, 0.85]$ in the indoor set and $[0.85, 0.30]$ in the outdoor set.
-Also, $[\lambda_{T}, \lambda_{RGB}]$ is $[0.25, 1.0]$ in the indoor set and $[1.0, 0.1]$ in the outdoor set.
+The networks and proposed learning method are all implemented with the PyTorch library~\cite{paszke2017automatic}.

+{\bf Training setup.} We trained the depth and pose networks for 150 epochs on the single RTX titan GPU with 24GB memory.
+It took about 24 hours to train the networks.
+Throughout the whole set of experiments, we set the hyperparameters $\alpha$ to $1.0$ and $\beta$ to $0.5$.
+We used $\gamma^{T}$, $\gamma^{V}$, $\lambda_{T}$, $\lambda_{V}$, $\tau_{min}$, $\tau_{max}$ values of [0.15, 0.85, 0.25, 1.0, 10\textdegree C, 40\textdegree C] in the indoor set and [0.85, 0.30, 1.0, 0.1, 0\textdegree C, 30\textdegree C] in the outdoor set.